 Line up the dark marks on both the sensor and the applicator and press down on the applicator until it stops.

-Place the applicator over where you want the sensor to go and push down firmly in order to apply the sensor to the skin.
+Place the applicator over where you want the sensor to go and push down firmly to apply the sensor to the skin.
 Now the sensor should stick to the skin.

 Gently pull the applicator away from the sensor, which should stay on the skin.